marcopennekamp/lore/specification/expressions.md

 The following **logical operators** can be used on booleans.
 All arguments have to be `Boolean` values.

 ```
-a && b  // Conjunction
+a and b  -- Conjunction
-a || b  // Disjunction
+a or  b  -- Disjunction
-!a      // Logical Not
+not a    -- Logical Not
 ```